Here’s how to safely adapt your pregnancy plans but still enjoy yourself during the pandemic...

 - A loss or change to your sense of smell or taste

 If you have any or all of them, contact your midwife to rearrange your appointment.

-There is also a possibility that appointments could transfer to the phone or video call, just like the rest of our lives in 2020, if tests or examinations aren’t needed.
+There is also a possibility that appointments could transfer to the phone or video call, just like the rest of our lives during the pandemic, if tests or examinations aren’t needed.

 You should also remember:

 - If you do have an appointment coming up, contact your maternity unit for advice and check there are no changes to it.

 - Your maternity unit will be in touch if you have a pregnancy that requires more appointments than most to make a plan.

 - Your maternity team might take a bit longer than usual to get back to you at the moment.
 Try and be patient.

 - You may need to attend appointments on your own if hospitals are restricting visitors.

 Before the coronavirus… Baby shower with 18 friends, a quiz to make you snort with laughter and a table bursting with tea and cake.